 Sir Bradley Wiggins is a British former professional road and track racing cyclist and Britain’s most decorated Olympian.

 Wiggins made his name on the track and racked up six world titles and three Olympic gold medals before focusing fully on the road.
 A podium place at the 2009 Tour de France demonstrated Wiggins’s Grand Tour potential followed by a second Grand Tour podium followed at the 2011 Vuelta a Espana before Wiggins embarked on a near-perfect run in 2012 which saw him win four races on his way to the Tour de France yellow jersey.

 His 2012 Olympics win on the streets of London cemented his position not just within his sport but as a household name in Britain.
 His easy charm in front of the press was legendary and he won the BBC Sports Personality of the Year award that year.
 He then went on to win theTour of Britain title, and in 2014 Wiggins added the rainbow jersey to his collection by winning the World Time Trial Championships.

 In 2015, Wiggins signed a contract extension with Team Sky until the end of April 2015, before transferring to his newly found Team WIGGINS in order to prepare alongside other members of the British track endurance squad for the team pursuit at the 2016 Rio Olympics.
 In 2015, Wiggins broke the hour record, riding 54.536km (33.881 mi), surpassing Dowsett’s mark of 52.937km (32.894 mi) set five weeks earlier.
 The Summer of 2016 saw Wiggins win his 5th gold medal at the Rio Olympics in the team pursuit and his eighth Olympic medal, making him Britain’s most decorated Olympian ever.
 He retired later that year.

-Off the track, Bradley has made numerous radio and TV appearances including a special recording put together for BBC Radio 6 Music in which he discussed his love of music and mod culture alongside Paul Weller, after playing guitar with him at a charity concert back in 2012.
+Since his retirement, Bradley has made numerous radio and TV appearances including a special recording put together for BBC Radio 6 Music in which he discussed his love of music and mod culture alongside Paul Weller, after playing guitar with him at a charity concert back in 2012.
 In 2019, Brad further explored his appreciation of Mod Culture with the Sky Arts Documentary, Bradley Wiggins on Mods.